Currently Documented Edition Signature and Seal Markings:

-The fine art reproduction was produced to very high standards of photolithography on good quality, heavy matte paper; and the inks were carefully color-matched to those of the original woodblock print.
+The fine art reproduction (see illustration immediately above) was produced to very high standards of photolithography on good quality, heavy matte paper; and the inks were carefully color-matched to those of the original woodblock print.

 Because of this attention to detail, it was relatively expensive, few copies were sold, and they are seldom encountered today.

 Instead, what are mostly offered for sale as reproductions of 86 are actually copies of page 29 cut from the Foster booklet.